Written by Henry A. Stiene, M.D.

 The illustration above shows the median nerve entrapped between the pronator muscles in the forearm.
 The median nerve (like all other sensory nerves) sends hundreds of tiny nerve endings that reach just below the skin as shown below and for the treatment to be effective, the needle only needs to get below the skin to reach the individual nerve fibers.
 This allows the use of a very short small needle.

-The number of injections that are given depend on various factors such as the number of different nerves inflamed, how much of the nerve is inflamed, and how long the nerve has been inflamed.
+The number of injections that are given depends on various factors such as the number of different nerves inflamed, how much of the nerve is inflamed, and how long the nerve has been inflamed.

 For instance, in a patient that has had a total knee replacement, their pain many only be along the surgical incision and that is a very simple treatment that takes a few minutes.
 If a patient had a knee replacement and has pain that involves their entire knee, the treatment can be very lengthy and involves all the nerves supplying sensation to the joint.
 The same would hold true for a patient that has suffered a whiplash injury to the neck.